For Colorado Women Veterans

 Contact your VA primary care provider or the local VA mental health program office for assistance.
 If you are already receiving care from a counselor/provider consult with him/her.
-If you are in crisis, contact 1800-273-TALK (8255) and press 1.

 Where can I get treatment for conditions related to sexual assault or sexual harassment while in the military?